Rohit-554/RemindMeX/README.md

-# Chronos – AI-Powered Reminder App
+# Chronos – AI-Powered Reminder App [Download Here](https://drive.google.com/file/d/1vsH37gW02wLrI0iLv0ptlbrJsKVuUZYn/view?usp=sharing)
 Chronos is a modern Android reminder application that allows users to create, manage, and schedule reminders.
 It also features an optional AI-powered greeting generator for sharing motivational or friendly messages.
 Built using the latest Android tools and best practices.

 ---